nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+Link.me shows an error message.
     * Use case resumes at step 2.

 **Use case: Scheduling a meetup with a client**